Hannah Kruse, © Jasmin Valcarcel

 After completing a Master’s degree in Political Science at Sciences Po in Paris in 2017, Manon Frugier worked as an art mediator and project manager for various art galleries, biennials and festivals, including the Palais de Tokyo, Manifesta 13, transmediale, Klosterruine Berlin and ngbk’s ‘Kunst im Untergrund’ project.
 Manon Frugier has been working at Goldrausch since March 2024, using their skills to assist with project management.
 Manon Frugier is interested in the history of drag kings, queer archives and analogue photography.

-Ulrike Riebel, Finance coordinator
+Sonja Altmeppen, Finance coordinator

 Antonia Zeljko, Accounting and administration